sparkfunX/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 ## Which antenna should I use?

-We recommend [this one](https://www.sparkfun.com/products/15789).
-It is optimized for Iridium but provides good signal in the GNSS bands too.
-You can find antennas optimized for both Iridium and GNSS but they tend to be more expensive.
+We recommend [this one](https://www.sparkfun.com/products/16838).
+It is optimized for Iridium and GNSS (GPS and GLONASS).

 ## Can I use an active antenna?